eduardolucioac/groovim/README.md

  * ToDo: Improve syntax and lexers (mainly for python)!
 By Questor

- * ToDo: Try a solution to "set expandtab" X "set listchars=tab:▒░,trail:·" problem!
-How we can "listchars" spaces as "tabs"?
-By Questor

  * ToDo: Create configurable settings for each distribution (extendable to help)!
 By Questor

  * ToDo: Create OS context shortcuts (second button click context) and use double-click to open any file!
 This can be done using a script that works according with user distro/UI!
 By Questor